Table of Contents

 Then much like #2, we are notified of the “Maximum Allowable Rent” based on the comparable data.
 We can choose to accept this new amount or decline it.
 Declining, once again, means starting the marketing process over.

 The last step in the process is the signing of the Housing Assistance Payments (HAP) contract.
-The Housing Authority will typically not allow a tenant to move in prior to this step’s completion.
+The Housing Authority will typically not allow a resident to move in prior to this step’s completion.

 The HAP contract is an addendum to our lease and supersedes the lease on areas where they differ.
-It defines the relationship between us, the tenant and the Housing Authority.
+It defines the relationship between us, the resident and the Housing Authority.

-Once this paperwork is complete, we will hand the tenant the keys to the home and allow them to move-in.
+Once this paperwork is complete, we will hand the resident the keys to the home and allow them to move-in.

 The biggest question I get is, “How long does this process take from start to finish.”
 The answer is . . .
 “It depends.”